umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 ### Service Connectors

 Service connectors are responsible for knowing how to handle the mapping between artifacts and entities.
-They know how to gather all the data needed for the type of entity they correspond to, including figuring out what dependencies are needed for a particular entity (e.g. in Umbraco, how a document type will depend on a data type).
+They know how to gather all the data required for the type of entity they correspond to, including figuring out what dependencies are needed (e.g. in Umbraco, how a document type will depend on a data type).
 They are responsible for packaging an entity as an artifact and for knowing how to extract an entity from an artifact and persist it in a destination site.

 Service connectors inherit from `ServiceConnectorBase` and are constructed with the artifact and entity as generic type arguments.